anya92/voting-app/README.md

 5. As an authenticated user, I can create a poll with any number of possible items. ✔

-6. As an unauthenticated or authenticated user, I can see and vote on everyone's polls. // TODO
+6. As an unauthenticated or authenticated user, I can see and vote on everyone's polls. ✔

 7. As an unauthenticated or authenticated user, I can see the results of polls in chart form.
-(This could be implemented using Chart.js or Google Charts.) // TODO
+(This could be implemented using Chart.js or Google Charts.) ✔

 8. User Story: As an authenticated user, if I don't like the options on a poll, I can create a new option. ✔